amdson/BasicPhysics/README.md

 # BasicPhysics
 A dampened spring simulator.
-This time nodes will accelerate off walls, but have a limited speed.
+Nodes now bounce sharply off walls and there is a much higher spring constant.
+A speed limit is added to compensate and prevent explosions.